machinekoder/pickit-docs/docs/quick-start/your-first-detection.rst

 -  Make sure that the Pickit camera is mounted 700 mm above a flat work space.
 The work space is now seen in the :ref:`2D view <2d-view>`.
 -  In the Pickit user interface press Stop Robot Mode.
--  In the Configuration tab under create a new setup and/or product fill in 'Test\_Pickit' twice and press Create.
+-  Create a new setup and/or product, name both files 'Test\_Pickit' and press :guilabel:`Continue`.
 -  Place the three workspace markers, according the indicated arrows, inside the field of view of the camera.
 -  Go to the Region of Interest > ROI Box filter and press Use Markers.